-This section describes the roles that are described as part of the iSHARE scheme and their general responsibilities.
+This section describes the roles and their general responsibilities that are part of the iSHARE scheme.
 A more detailed explanation of their functional behaviour and interaction between roles is described in Functional.

-As mentioned before, the market for the iSHARE scheme will focus on the entire national logistics sector.
-Since logistics is crossing borders, all communication will be in English and therefore it will be taken into account that the iSHARE scheme can be applicable in other countries.
+The market for the iSHARE scheme will encompass the entire national logistics sector.
+Since logistics crosses borders frequently, all communication will be in English.
+Thus, the iSHARE scheme can be applied in other countries as well.

-First the two sided market model of iSHARE will be discussed, with the Data Provider and the Data Consumer.
-Besides these primary roles the supporting roles will be further explained.
+First, the two-sided market model of iSHARE will be described, consisting of the primary roles Service Provider and Service Consumer.
+Next to this, both these primary roles and the supporting roles will be explained in more detail:

 - Responsibility vs Accountability

-- Basic framework: Two-sided 'market' of data exchange
+- Basic framework: Two-sided 'market' of service provision

+- Service Consumer

-- Data Consumer
+- Human Service Consumer

-- Data Provider
+- Service Provider

-- Data Owner

 - Supporting roles

-- Certificate Authority
+- Entitled Party

-- Authorization Registry
+- Authorisation Registry

 - Identity Provider

 - Identity Broker

+- Service Broker

 - Processes

 - Encryption

 - Hashing

 - Signing